-I pretend to be a tourist, who's purpose is to visit and see the painting Mona Lisa and to make a photo as proof of his visit.
-But I am not a tourist, I also position myself superior.
-My goal is the reverse of the regular goal of a tourist.
+I pretend to be a tourist, whom purpose is to visit and see the painting Mona Lisa and to make a photo as proof of his visit.
+But I am not a tourist: My goal is the reverse of the regular goal of a tourist.